Click the images to see them larger above!

 True to her fighting spirit, Izzy took her first independent steps in January 2016, the day before her last chemo infusion.

 The combination of remaining tumor and surgery left Izzy with a hunched back and scoliosis.
-To correct the curvatures caused by these two conditions, Izzy endured a total of 164 hours of halo gravity traction over the course of 3 weeks in the hospital this past June.
+To correct the curvatures caused by these two conditions, Izzy endured a total of 164 hours of halo gravity traction over the course of three weeks in the hospital this past June.
 Upon discharge Izzy was placed in an upper body cast to maintain the improvement obtained through therapy.
-She’s been in the cast for almost 5 months now, but will have it taken off just in time for ring in the new year!
+She’s been in the cast for almost five months now, but will have it taken off just in time to ring in the new year!